TritonDataCenter/rfd/rfd/0035/README.md

 cn-agent to wrap the vmadm tool.
 It will be modified so that it logs all calls to vmadm and passes through the trace ids so that vmadm output that contains traces can be captured and put in the correct format to include in the trace.

+Note that the vmadm output will be parsed after the completion of the vmadm command, which is then used to generate tracing event information.

 ### Modification of vmadm